AnkitB47/AutonoMind/README.md

 will try to call `http://localhost:8000`.

 In production the backend also checks that either `RUNPOD_URL` or `NEXT_PUBLIC_FASTAPI_URL` is configured.
+When running on RunPod the `RUNPOD_POD_ID` environment variable is automatically available, so the application will derive `RUNPOD_URL` as `https://$RUNPOD_POD_ID-8000.proxy.runpod.net` if it was not explicitly set.
-If neither is set the server will fail to start.
+If neither value can be determined the server will fail to start.

 All calls go through the `/api` path which Next.js rewrites to `NEXT_PUBLIC_FASTAPI_URL` at runtime.
 When building the Docker image pass this